A very happy Golang memory profiling story at CloudQuery

 .
 The GOMEMLIMIT

-variable sets a soft memory limit for the runtime, running GC more often when this threshold is crossed (read more here).While this was a valiant attempt, it had drawbacks:
+variable sets a soft memory limit for the runtime, running GC more often when this threshold is crossed (read more here).- Setting an absolute

 GOMEMLIMIT